SoftwareAG/c8y-docs/src/documents/guides/users-guide/user-and-permissions-management.html.md

 In the "Application Access" tab you assign applications to the user.

 The "Application Access" tab shows a list of all available applications in your tenant in alphabetical order.
 Select the applications for the user and click **Save**.
-For more information on application management, see [Managing applications](/guides/users-guide/administration#applications).
+For more information on application management, see [Administration > Managing applications](/guides/users-guide/administration#applications).

 ![Application access](/guides/users-guide/appaccess.png)